 One is that the approach of marketing has changed from interrupted marketing to interactive marketing.
 Interrupt marketing, which is essentially Push Marketing, disrupted people in their everyday lives, and created a nuisance whilst Interactive marketing or Pull Marketing engages customers, discovers their needs, and makes the customers come to them.

 Enhancing Customer Experience

 The second radical change which took place was in the customer journey.
 Customers are well informed and there are a few steps in the buying process.
-This led to the discussion of how contents, when designed and placed intelligently, can influence the customer’s buying process and guide them through their journey with ease.
+This led to the discussion of how content, when designed and placed intelligently, can influence the customer’s buying process and guide them through their journey with ease.
 He described advertisements as a “bleep” in modern marketing.
-Marketing needs to change to a user story from a product story and show how products/services can help them solve their problems, because customers only care about whether the product is going to solve their problem or not.
-The concept of marketing changed from being about numbers and figures to being more about people that a brand and agency can interact with.
-He infused storytelling into content marketing and talked about how it’s a crucial for content marketing.
+Marketing needs to change to a user story from a product story and show how products/services can help them solve their problems because customers only care about whether the product is going to solve their problem or not.
+The concept of marketing changed from being about numbers and figures to be more about people that a brand and agency can interact with.
+He infused storytelling into content marketing and talked about how it’s crucial for content marketing.

 “Marketers are special.
 Because marketers are the caterers of the most special thing and that is storytelling.”

 He ended his remarks on the note that marketers need to be as competent in technology as they are in marketing to reach the next level.